Learn What is an Assault Family Violence or Domestic Violence Case

 Jason S. English was a criminal prosecutor for 15 years.
 He understands how prosecutors approach domestic violence cases and what they do to try and get the accused to plead guilty.
 Before pleading guilty to any crime, make sure you understand your rights and options to fight the criminal charges.

-If you are accused of domestic assault in Texas, it is important to speak to a criminal defense attorney right away.
+If you are accused of Assault Family Violence in Austin, Texas, it is important to speak to a criminal defense attorney right away.
 Contact Austin criminal defense lawyer Jason S. English online or call (512) 454-7548.
 With his many years of experience prosecuting criminal cases, Jason S. English is well-prepared to fight for your constitutional rights.

 Jason S. English has been recognized as one of the top Criminal Defense Lawyers in Austin.